Frequently Asked Questions

 What is the Earned Income Tax Credit (EITC)?

 The EITC is a refundable federal tax credit for workers with low to moderate income, particularly those with children.
-The credit amount depends on your income, filing status, and number of qualifying children.
-For 2025, the maximum credit ranges from $649 (no children) to over $7,000 (three or more children).
+The credit amount depends on income, filing status, and number of qualifying children.
+According to IRS Revenue Procedure 2025-32, the 2026 maximum credit ranges from $664 (no children) to $8,231 (three or more children).

 What is the difference between tax deductions and tax credits?